Education

 Performance and Teaching Experience

-Gabriel has given solo piano, chamber music and collaborative piano recitals throughout the United States, Europe and Latin American countries.
-He has performed as concerto soloist with orchestras in the U.S., Spain and Latin American countries.
-He can be heard on his CDs “Live at Armstrong Concert Hall” and “Piano Favorites.”
+Gabriel has given solo piano, chamber music, and collaborative piano recitals throughout the United States, Europe, and Latin American countries.
+He has performed as a concerto soloist with orchestras in the U.S., Spain, and Latin American countries.
+He can be heard on his albums, Live at Armstrong Concert Hall and Piano Favorites.

-One of his compositions, “Magnificat in D Major” for choir, four vocal soloists, piano and orchestra was commissioned and premiered by the University of Sevilla Symphonic Choir and Orchestra in 2013.
-Gabriel also composes works for the stage, piano solo, chamber ensembles, vocal ensembles, orchestra, short films and documentaries.
+One of his compositions, “Magnificat in D Major” for choir, four vocal soloists, piano, and orchestra, was commissioned and premiered by the University of Sevilla Symphonic Choir and Orchestra in 2013.
+Gabriel also composes works for the stage, piano solo, chamber ensembles, vocal ensembles, orchestra, short films, and documentaries.

-He is currently the organist for The Cathedral of St. Matthews in Washington D.C.
+He is currently the organist for The Cathedral of St. Matthew’s in Washington, DC.

 At Levine

 “The school environment provides a large variety of support courses and activities for students interested in developing their musicianship outside of private instruction.
-Theory courses, performance classes, student recitals, competitions, jam sessions are all offered under the same umbrella.”
+Theory courses, performance classes, student recitals, competitions, and jam sessions are all offered under the same umbrella.”

 Teaching Philosophy and Approach